TheOrderFivem/ox_inventory/README.md

 ## ⚠️ Notice

-This version of `ox_inventory` has been modified to improve compatibility with the latest version of `qb-core`.
-It is based on a prior QB-compatible fork originally maintained by [@JericoFX](https://github.com/JericoFX), and includes additional updates and enhancements.
+This version of `ox_inventory` has been modified to improve compatibility with the latest versions of **qb-core**.
+It began as a continuation of an older fork by **@JericoFX**, which originally reintroduced QB compatibility but is no longer available.
+Since then, this fork has evolved into a community-focused version aimed at ensuring broad compatibility while introducing small, non-intrusive quality-of-life enhancements.

+**Important:**
-Please be aware that the original inventory system is the property of the Overextended team and remains under its original license.
-All changes in this version aim to retain core functionality while adapting it for modern `qb-core` environments.
+The original `ox_inventory` is developed and maintained by the **Overextended** team and remains under its original license.

-**Note:** The Overextended/Cox team does **not** support `qb-core`.
+This modified version is **not officially supported by the Overextended team**.
-Please do **not** contact them regarding this modified version.
+Please do **not contact them** for issues related to this fork.

+---

+### Purpose

-This fork exists to provide a more collaborative, community-driven alternative.
-We believe in open-source development where the community has a voice in the direction and evolution of the project, fostering innovation through collective contribution.
+This fork exists to provide a more collaborative and inclusive solution for the FiveM community.
+We believe in open-source software that evolves with the input of its users, encouraging innovation and adaptation through collective development.

-Diffrences from other forks:
+---

+## Key Differences from Other Forks

+### Rarity Indicators (Optional Visual Feature)

-- Rarity indicators: Visual item classification with colored borders and glow effects based on item rarity (common, uncommon, rare, epic, legendary, artifact, red, pink, gold).
-This is optional and based on a metadata key of "rarity" with the previously mentioned values
+* Items can now display colored borders and glow effects based on a `"rarity"` metadata key.

-- Added QB-Core compatibility: Full compatibility with modern QB-Core framework has been restored and updated.
-While the original ox_inventory removed QB-Core support, this fork brings it back with enhanced integration and compatibility for current QB-Core versions, ensuring seamless operation with existing QB-Core servers.
-This enhancement maintains full compatibility with all other supported frameworks including ESX, ox_core, QBox, and ND_Core - no functionality is lost for existing users of these frameworks.

-- Enabled additional extensions by default (jpg, gif, jpeg):
-The application now supports more image file formats out of the box.
-In addition to any previously supported formats, users can now upload or process images with the `.jpg`, `.gif`, and `.jpeg` extensions without needing to manually configure these options.

-- Enabled additional image hosts to be used (img.bb/discord links):
-The application now allows images to be loaded from more external sources.
-Specifically, links from image hosting services such as `img.bb` and Discord's CDN can be used directly.
-This makes it easier to work with images stored on these platforms, improving flexibility and compatibility for users who share or embed images from various hosts.
+* Supported values: `common`, `uncommon`, `rare`, `epic`, `legendary`, `artifact`, `red`, `pink`, `gold`.

+### Modern QB-Core Compatibility Restored

+* Fully re-integrated with the latest versions of **qb-core**.
+* Preserves full support for **ESX**, **ox\_core**, **QBox**, and **ND\_Core** — no features are lost for users of these frameworks.
+* Ensures seamless behavior in modern QB-based server environments.

+### Additional Image Extensions Supported

+* Out-of-the-box support for `.jpg`, `.jpeg`, and `.gif` image formats.
+* No need for manual configuration to use these file types.

+### More Image Hosting Sources Allowed

+* Now supports image links from additional domains like **img.bb** and **Discord CDN**.
+* Simplifies the use of externally hosted images for inventory icons or embedded content.

 # ox_inventory